 - US Department of Health and Human Services

-I also wanted to provide a list of what are considered HIPAA complaint remote therapy platforms and tools that are currently available to therapists.
+I also wanted to provide a list of what are considered HIPAA compliant remote therapy platforms and tools that are currently available to therapists.
 Many of these businesses also offer free trials.
-Please note that — other than GoToMeeting and Adobe Sign — we have not tested any of these tools, nor is this list necessarily an endorsement of said tools:
+Please note that — other than Zoom, GoToMeeting and Adobe Sign — we have not tested any of these tools, nor is this list necessarily an endorsement of said tools:

 All-in-One Remote Therapy Platforms